Meet Yolt Pay: Powered by Open Banking, built with you

 Open Banking has only been around for a little over a year.
 It’s just early days, and even though we’ve now connected all the major high street banks via their Open APIs, not all of these banks support payments via Open Banking yet.

-Currently, six high street banks support payments via Open Banking in Yolt:
+Currently, nine high street banks support payments via Open Banking in Yolt:

 Bank of Scotland